-The Town of Middleton, incorporated as a Town in 1728, Massachusetts and is bordered by Danvers on the east, Topsfield, Boxford and North Andover on the north, North Reading on the west and Peabody on the south.
+The Town of Middleton, incorporated in 1728 as a Town in Massachusetts, USA and is bordered by Danvers on the east, Topsfield, Boxford and North Andover on the north, North Reading on the west and Peabody on the south.
 It is 23 miles from Boston.
 The Town covers an area of approximately fourteen square miles.

 The Town operates under an open town meeting form of government presided over by a Town Moderator.
 Subject to the legislative decisions made by the Town Meeting, the affairs of the Town are generally administered by a five-member Board of Selectmen, which in turn appoints a Town Administrator who is solely responsible to the Board of Selectmen.
 The Town Administrator supervises and directs the administration of most departments (except for the School and Light Departments.